clnhll/guidetobasejumps/README.md

 ###Creating a new API endpoint:

 	>> yo angular-fullstack:endpoint whatsit
  Using this line, you get Yeoman to automatically generate another API endpoint and new kind of collection for your database.
-Now we have things as well as whatsits!
+Now we have *things* as well as *whatsits*!
 Feel free to open up the **whatsit.model.js** and define your whatsit however you like.

 ##Part 3: Interfacing Between Frontend & Backend
 ###Accessing the database from your frontend: